grscheller/neovim-notes/notes/11-Configuration.md

 plugin documentation, GitHub README's & Wikis, as well as other users' dotfiles to be the best way to learn how to configure nvim.

-Finally, for a simple, nontrival example of a single file Neovim configuration that can be used as a starting point, I highly recommend [nvim-lua/kickstart.nvim][62]
+Finally, for a simple, nontrivial example of a single file Neovim configuration that can be used as a starting point, I highly recommend [nvim-lua/kickstart.nvim][62]